-London is the capital and most populous city of England and the United Kingdom.
-Standing on the River Thames, London has been a major settlement for two millennia, it history going back to its founding by the Romans, who named it Londinium.
-London's ancient core, the City of London, largely retains its 1.12 square miles (2.9 km) medieval boundaries.
-Since at least the 19th century, the term London has also referred to the metropolis developed around this core.
-The bulk of the conurbation forms the Great London administrative area governed by the Mayor of London and the London Assembly.
+London is the capital city of England and the United Kingdom.
+It is the most populous city in the United Kingdom, with a metropolitan area of over 13 million inhabitants.
+Standing on the River Thames, London has been a major settlement for two millennia, its history going back to its founding by the Romans, who named it Londinium.
+London's ancient core, the City of London, largely retains its 1.12-square-mile (2.9 km2) mediaeval boundaries and in 2011 had a resident population of 7,375, making it the smallest city in England.